-The Chief Financial Officer shall act as the Investment Officer of the Authority and shall have responsibility for managing the Authority's investment program.
-Additional Authority personnel may also be designated as Investment Officers with approval of the CTRMA.
+The Chief Financial Officer and Controller are designated and shall act as the Investment Officers of the Authority and shall have responsibility for managing the Authority's investment program.
+Additional Authority personnel may also be designated as an Investment Officer with approval of the Board.
 Written operational and investment procedures consistent with this policy shall be established.
 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
 No person may engage in an investment transaction except as provided under the terms of this policy and the established procedures.